ainstarc/ipo-gmp/README.md

 # IPO GMP Dashboard

-A Next.js static dashboard for IPO Grey Market Premium (GMP) and performance data, scraped from [investorgain.com](https://www.investorgain.com/report/live-ipo-gmp/331/all/).
+A modern, responsive dashboard for IPO Grey Market Premium (GMP) and performance data, built with Next.js and deployed as a static site to GitHub Pages.
+Data is sourced from [investorgain.com](https://www.investorgain.com/report/live-ipo-gmp/331/all/).

 ## Features

 - Tabbed interface for All GMP, Mainboard, SME, Current Market GMP, and IPO Performance
 - Data sourced and updated from investorgain.com
+- Modern, desktop-style table layout (forced for all screen sizes)
+- Color-coded GMP and performance values, fire rating, and date formatting
-- Responsive, modern UI
+- Fully responsive and mobile-friendly UI
+- Light and dark themes with floating toggle (system preference + persistence)
+- Static export for reliable GitHub Pages deployment (with subdirectory support)

 ## Development